 Library cards will be issued to the following patrons free of charge:

-1. Washington Twp.
-Residents and property owners
+- Washington Township Residents and property owners

 Applicants who do not fall into any of the above categories may purchase a library card for an annual fee of $100 per person if they are not a resident of a municipality in the LOGIN consortium.
 This includes, but is not limited to; exchange students, visitors, and non-custodial children (see Policy 1.4—Custodial Library Card.)

 Per the LOGIN (Libraries of Gloucester, Salem, and Cumberland Network) consortium policies, “There should be only one patron record in the database for each registered individual.
-Staff should use valid, current ID to check for duplicate patron records before registering a new patron/customer.
+Staff should use valid, current identification to check for duplicate patron records before registering a new patron/customer.
 Patrons/customers need to register at their home library.
 LOGIN libraries may not sell non-resident library card memberships to patrons that live in another LOGIN service area.
 In areas where patron travel to a home library is prohibitive, individual libraries reserve the right to collaborate on creating patron records for each other’s libraries.
 LOGIN staff may have only one patron record in the database which may be at their employer library or home library.
 The only exception to multiple patron records would be student cards.”

 Library cards will not be issued in the name of any group, organization, religious institution or business unless the card is generated as part of the library’s outreach program as approved by the library director.
 It is the responsibility of the group, organization, religious institution or business to follow all library policies related to the circulation of library materials.